bobbyjim/x16-rogue-forest/README.md

 # Objects
 * obscure objects
-  - newly discovered objects only offer a vague physical description that is randomized between games
+  - newly discovered objects only offer a color, e.g. a "blue sword"
+  - purpose/capability is unstated
-  - Describe by color, and only later reveal its True Name via use/experimentation
+  - its True Name is revealed via use/experimentation
-  - purposes and capabilities are unstated
-  - the identity of magical/enchanted items varies from run to run.
-  - "Bubbly potion" might heal in one game and poison in another.
+  - the identity of magical/enchanted items varies from run to run e.g. a "Bubbly potion" might heal in one game and poison in another.

 * object types
   - food
-  - Wands
-  - Potions
-  - Rings
+  - Magic potions, wands, staves, rings
   - Weapons
   - Armor